Preparing in advance for the end of your life can be very helpful for your family members and can help make sure your wishes are carried out.

 Powers of Attorney

-- Washington LawHelp has very simple forms for a Durable Power of Attorney for either health care or finances, and a form to revoke a previous power of attorney.
+- Washington LawHelp has very simple forms for a Durable Power of Attorney for either health care or finances that can be printed and filled out, or use their interactive interview to create the completed forms to print.
+There is a form to revoke a previous power of attorney included in the packet.

 - If you only need a Special Power of Attorney to allow someone else to buy or sell a house on your behalf, there are forms from the Washington State Bar Association.